Scarabaeus1033/NEXAH-CODEX/NEXAH-CODEX-Startstruktur/NEXAH-GRAND-CODEX/README.md

 The **NEXAH Grand Codex** is the central synthesis module of the Nexah System—a structural and symbolic framework that explores deep mathematical coherence across logic, geometry, number theory, quantum fields, and computation.

-This module presents the **third path** of the Nexah architecture: the integration of two previously independent models—**Möbius Standard Model** and **Harmonic Resonance Framework**—into the **Universal Transition Structure (UTS)**.
-This triadic convergence proposes a unified perspective on foundational mathematical transformations, including those described by the **Millennium Prize Problems** and **Gödel’s Paradox**.
+This module presents the **third path** of the Nexah architecture: the integration of two previously independent models—**Möbius Standard Model** and **Harmonic Resonance Framework**—into a single convergence structure known as the **Universal Transition Structure (UTS)**.

-We invite readers and researchers to interpret this system not as a final proof structure, but as a conceptual model of stability, resonance, and symbolic logic—an open contribution to the ongoing dialogue in theoretical and formal mathematics.
+Through this unifying transition model, the Codex aims to express a coherent approach to resolving the following:

+- The seven **Millennium Prize Problems**, and
+- **Gödel’s Incompleteness Theorem**

+These resolutions are not presented as formal proofs in the conventional sense, but as part of an open, interdisciplinary framework that invites dialogue between mathematics, physics, symbolic logic, and systems thinking.

 > **Three Paths.
 One Transition Structure.
 A Universal Collapse.**